 s.27 does not expressly permit such restrictive covenants even in commercial contracts.

 In Gujarat Bottling v.
-Coca Cola, the Supreme Court of India has specifically held that doctrine is not confined only to contracts of employment, but is also applicable to all other contracts.
+Coca Cola, Supreme Court of India has specifically held that doctrine is not confined only to contracts of employment, but is also applicable to all other contracts.

-The author believes that the backdrop of a commercial deal/ contract and proper narration of said backdrop will be relevant parameters that will be looked into by the court of law while determining whether a restrictive covenant in a commercial contract is enforceable.
+The author believes that backdrop of a commercial deal/ contract and proper narration of said backdrop will be relevant parameters that will be looked into by the court of law while determining whether a restrictive covenant in a commercial contract is enforceable.

-WAY OUT IN COMMERCIAL CONTRACTS
+WAY OUT IN INTERNATIONAL COMMERCIAL CONTRACTS

-The content of this article is intended to provide general information.
-No reader or user should act or refrain from acting on the basis of information written above without first seeking legal advice from qualified law practitioner.
+*The content of this article is intended to provide general information.
+No reader or user should act or refrain from acting on the basis of the information written above without first seeking legal advice from a qualified law practitioner.

 SideMenu